 This third article in our data strategy design series illustrates how to use the Analytics Maturity Canvas to determine your current state in terms of analytics.
 Using this as a basis, you define your next best step and place it in the context of a roadmap to reach the desired maturity level.

-Did we awake your interest in developing your own data strategies?
-Then take a look at our Datengipfel Seminars Data Strategy for beginners and Data Thinking for advanced participants.
+Did we awake your interest in the development of data strategies?
+Then take a look at our Datengipfel Seminars Data Strategy & Culture for beginners and Data Design Thinking for advanced participants.
 Or contact us if you have any further questions.